edemaine/cocreate/doc/icons/README.md

 # Cocreate Documentation Icons

-These icons are generated automatically from [icons.coffee](../../client/lib/icons.coffee) via the [make.coffee](make.coffee) script.
+Most of these icons are generated automatically from [icons.coffee](../../client/lib/icons.coffee) via the [make.coffee](make.coffee) script.